Miserlou/django-zappa/README.md

     $ python manage.py invoke production check
     System check identified no issues (0 silenced).

+#### Tailing Logs

+You can watch the logs of a deployment by calling the 'tail' management command.

+    $ python manage.py tail production

 ## Advanced Usage

 There are other settings that you can define in your ZAPPA_SETTINGS